 “I hear the concerns.
 It’s something new and different,” she said.
 “I want residents of the community to feel like they’ve had a full hearing.”

-Niedergang encouraged people to reach out and come to the council meeting on Tuesday, March 29th, when the public Princeton cannabis debate will resume.
+Niedergang encouraged people to reach out and come to the council meeting on Tuesday, March 29th.
+That is when the public Princeton cannabis debate will resume.

 She noted there has been no organized local public support of the Task Force’s efforts.